Septic and Sewer Disclosure

 Drain Field and Sewer Connection Details

-What Must Be Disclosed: Maintenance History
+What Must Be Included in Septic and Sewer Disclosure: Maintenance History

 Pumping and Inspection Records